 - These dogs do not shed and can be a good choice for some people with dog allergies.

-- They were used by the Spanish armada to carry messages between vessels.
+- The dog breed was used by the Spanish armada to carry messages between vessels.

 - The San Fransisco Giant’s baseball team employed a troop of PWDs to retrieve home run balls that landed in the bay during games.

-- The traditional PWD groom was meant to reduce the shock of cold water on the front of the body while leaving the hind end free to maneuver while they swam.
+- The traditional PWD groom was meant to reduce the shock of cold water on the front of the body while leaving the hind end free to maneuver while the dog breed swam.

 Senator Ted Kennedy has always loved PWDs and he shared that love with the Obamas by gifting them Bo during the President’s term in the White House.

-- Like most water retrievers, they have webbed feet to help them swim.
+- Like most water retrievers, the dog breed has webbed feet to help them swim.

 - A Portuguese monk wrote an account of a black, rough-coated dog with a tail tuft who saved a drowning sailor off the coast in 1297.

-- Though they are typically quiet dogs, they have a multi-octave voice capable of producing a wide range of strange whines, whimpers, barks, and howls.
+- Though they are typically quiet dogs, the dog breed has a multi-octave voice capable of producing a wide range of strange whines, whimpers, barks, and howls.

 Before You Go